thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 SW1 remains HSRP Active gateway as it should.

-Now we use following command on SW1 or SW2 to verify the bandwidth loss when losing a link in the ether-channel:
+Command on SW1 or SW2 to verify the bandwidth loss when losing a link in the ether-channel:
 ```
 show interface port-channel 1
 ```
-BEFORE the link breaks, we can see Po1 (2x 1000 kbps links) totaling 2000 kbps bandwidth from the two links bundled together logically.
+BEFORE the link breaks, output shows Po1 (2x 1000 kbps links) totaling 2000 kbps bandwidth from the two links bundled together logically.

 <br>